kernelkit/kernelkit.github.io/_posts/2024-01-30-ospf-unnumbered-infix.md

 ## Simple setup, two nodes

-It's always a good idea to start with the smallest setup to get a feel for the system, and how to [troubleshoot](#troubleshooting) it.
+It's always a good idea to start with the smallest setup to get a feel for the system.
 So we start out with a simple network, just two nodes:

 ![](/assets/img/ospf-unnumbered-fig2.svg){: #fig2}
 _**Figure 2**: OSPF network with point-to-point link between two routers._